SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 ```
 Leave out the `-LL` if you don't have a working loadbalancer service or replace `-LL` with `-LO` if you want to test the ovn loadbalancer instead of amphorae (saving quite some resources).

-Feel free to study the meaning of all the command line parameters by looking at the README.md.
+Feel free to study the meaning of all the command line parameters by looking at the [README.md](https://github.com/SovereignCloudStack/openstack-health-monitor/blob/main/README.md).
 (Note: Many of the things enabled by the parameters should be default, but are not for historic reasons.
 This would change if we rewrite this whole thing in python.)

 This will run for ~7 minutes, depending on the performance of your OpenStack environment.
 You should not get any error.
+(The amber-colored outputs `DOWN`, `BUILD`, `creating` are not errors.
+Nothing in red should be displayed.)
 Studying the console output may be instructive to follow the script's progress.
 You may also open another window (remember the tmux recommendation above) and look at the resources with the usual `openstack RESOURCE list` and `openstack RESOURCE show NAME` and `RESOURCE` being something like `router`, `network`, `subnet`, `port`, `volume`, `server`, `floating ip`, `loadbalancer`, `loadbalancer pool`, `loadbalancer listener`, `security group`, `keypair`, `image`, ...)

 The `api_monitor.sh` uses and `APIMonitor_TIMESTAMP` prefix for all OpenStack resource names.
 This allows to identify the created resources and clean them up even if things go wrong.
 `TIMESTAMP` is an integer number representing the seconds after 1970-01-01 00:00:00 UTC (Unix time).